Soli Deo gloria

 "I am not pitying myself!" he retorted once he caught up to her.

 Astrid folded her arms and smirked at him, "See?"

 "See what?" he asked, slightly annoyed at her.

 He looked at her, slightly perplexed.
-Astrid was the poster child of two mighty Viking warriors, young and relentless, but yet sometimes, like now, she proved to Hiccup that she was wiser than her age of fifteen years.
+Astrid was the poster child of two mighty Viking warriors, young and relentless—but sometimes, like right now, she proved to Hiccup that she was wiser than her fifteen years.

 "Well, let's think," Astrid began.